dotenvx/dotenvx/README.md

 ≡ defined (Envfile)
 ```

 Merges variable names from both `.env.example` and `.env`, skipping missing files and including each name once.
-Use `dotenvx define -f .env.production` to read only a specific input.
 If neither default file exists, it creates a starter.
 An existing `Envfile` is always left unchanged.
-The hidden `dotenvx init` command currently performs the same step.

 The first line is `encrypted false` by default, or `encrypted true` if any application variable assignment in either input starts with `encrypted:`.
 Duplicate assignments are all inspected.
 This sets the encryption requirement for all declarations; use `encrypted: false` on individual variables that should remain plaintext.